DineshPadhan/ResuLLMe/README.md

 ## 🚀 Concept

-ResuLLMe is an app that uses Large Language Models (LLMs) to tailor résumés.
-It's goal is to enhance résumés to help candidates avoid common mistakes that occur while applying for jobs.
-It is like a smart career advisor to check your résumé.
+ResuLLMe is an AI-powered app that uses Large Language Models (LLMs) to help you generate, edit, and tailor professional résumés.
+It is like a smart career advisor to check and improve your résumé.

-You can use ResuLLMe live at [https://resullme.streamlit.app/](https://resullme.streamlit.app/).
+**Project Status:**

+> [!IMPORTANT]
+> The deployed version of ResuLLMe currently has issues with PDF generation due to platform limitations. **We recommend running the app locally for the best experience and full PDF functionality.**

+This project is an updated and enhanced version of the original [ResuLLMe by IvanIsCoding](https://github.com/IvanIsCoding/ResuLLMe), with new features, improved workflows, and a modernized user experience.
+See [DineshPadhan/ResuLLMe](https://github.com/DineshPadhan/ResuLLMe) for the latest code and updates.

 ## 🛠 How It Works

-ResuLLMe now supports both OpenAI and Gemini, empowering the application to enhance résumés with even more powerful and diverse language models, providing users with smarter, more accurate career guidance.
+## ✨ Key Features (Enhanced Version)
+- Modernized UI with Streamlit multipage navigation
+- Interactive template gallery with previews
+- Form-based and Overleaf-like LaTeX editing
+- AI-powered section editing for education, work, skills, projects, and awards
+- Live PDF preview and download (fully supported in local mode)
+- Support for OpenAI, Gemini, and self-hosted LLMs
+- Improved error handling and user guidance

 ResuLLMe receives your previous CV as a PDF or Word Document.
 Then, it uses LLMs to:
-* Improve the résumé following published résumé guidelines by well-reputed schools
+- Improve the résumé following published résumé guidelines by well-reputed schools
-* Convert the résumés to a JSON Resume format
+- Convert the résumé to a JSON Resume format
-* Render the JSON resume using LaTeX to generate a new PDF of the enhanced resume
+- Render the JSON resume using LaTeX to generate a new PDF of the enhanced resume

-> [!IMPORTANT]
+> [!NOTE]
 > ResuLLMe was updated to support macOS and Windows.
 For that to happen, we had to switch the LaTeX engine.
 If you prefer the old rendering behavior, check the code in the `v1` branch.

-> [!NOTE]
+> [!TIP]
-> If ResuLLMe fails to extract data from your CV, you can manually download the JSON output, edit it and re-render at the "Render JSON Resume" tab
+> If ResuLLMe fails to extract data from your CV, you can manually download the JSON output, edit it, and re-render at the "Render JSON Resume" tab.

 ## 🏃 Running Natively